mprasad2510/android-party/README.md

 # android-party

-This repository contains a detailed kotlin app that implements MVVM architecture using Hilt , Room, Coroutine , navigation component , Retrofit.
+This repository contains a sample kotlin app that implements MVVM architecture using Hilt , Room, Coroutine , navigation component , Retrofit.

 The app has following packages: